 Eurybia macrophylla has large heart-shaped leaves.
 It flowers from summer to early fall.
 The flower is flat-topped clusters of starry flowers.
 The flowers are lavender or white with a yellow center.
 It is a good ground cover.
 It is listed as endangered in Iowa, United States.

-Plant Eurybia macrophylla in well-drained soil in the sun or partial shade.
+Plant Eurybia macrophylla in well-drained soil.
+Grow it in the sun or partial shade.
 Cut back the plants after flowering.
 It grows to about 30cm or 2in.
 The flowers attract bees, butterflies, and moths.
-Generally, it is pest-free and disease-free but watch out for powdery mildew.
+Generally, it is pest-free and disease-free.
+Watch out for powdery mildew.
 Propagate by seed in fall or by cuttings or divisions.

-Iroquois or Haudenosaunee are the native American confederacy of North America, they include the Mohawk, Onondaga, Cayuga, Seneca, and Oneida.
+Iroquois or Haudenosaunee are the native American confederacy of North America.
+They include the Mohawk, Onondaga, Cayuga, Seneca, and Oneida.
 Later they added Tuscarora people to become six nations.
 Ojibwa are the Anishinaabe people of Canada, they are one of the largest indigenous people north of Rio Grande.

-It is also known as Bigleaf Aster, Large-Leaf Wood-Aster, Aster ianthinus, Aster macrophyllus, Aster macrophyllus var. ianthinus, Aster macrophyllus var. pinguifolius, Aster macrophyllus var. sejunctus, Aster macrophyllus var. velutinus, Aster multiformis, Aster nobilis, Aster riciniatus, Aster roscidus, Aster violaris
+Eurybia macrophylla is also known as Bigleaf Aster, Large-Leaf Wood-Aster, Aster ianthinus, Aster macrophyllus, Aster macrophyllus var. ianthinus, Aster macrophyllus var. pinguifolius, Aster macrophyllus var. sejunctus, Aster macrophyllus var. velutinus, Aster multiformis, Aster nobilis, Aster riciniatus, Aster roscidus, Aster violaris